 The intelligent electricity distribution network (Smart Grid) is the backbone of the energy system.

-Smarter equipment is needed for the Smart Grid to provide reliable integration of intermittent renewable energies and distributed energy resources.
+Smarter equipment is needed for the Smart Grid to provide reliable integration of renewable energies and distributed energy resources.

 The intelligent electricity network, also known as the smart grid, serves as the foundation for every smart city by accomplishing the following key functions:

-Typical applications for smart grid solutions include:
+Common applications for smart grid solutions are:

 This smart grid application example involves the utilization of flexible LEM ART Rogowski coil sensors in conjunction with a smart meter connected to the low-voltage (LV) side of a distribution transformer within an MV/LV substation.

-The software embedded in the smart meter performs calculations based on the LV measurements, enabling the determination of many indicators very useful to identify the status of the electrical system.
+The software embedded in the smart meter performs calculations based on the LV measurements, enabling the determination of many indicators useful to identify the status of the electrical system.
 This information includes oil temperature, ageing rate, current values, and the power flow.

 In the MV/LV substation, the power flow is transformed from medium to low voltage.
 Inside the low voltage board, the smart meter allows to monitor constantly the power quality and to plan the predictive maintenance.
 The three Rogowski sensors ART transmit the informations from the cables to the energy meter.